 Seychelles islands are wilder and more diverse than most other exotic island destinations, inviting you to explore and discover.
-Yet most Seychelles travellers never leave their luxury hotels and resorts and see Seychelles as a luxury beach destination only.
+Yet most Seychelles travelers never leave their luxury hotels and resorts and see Seychelles as a luxury beach destination only…

 Island hopping – the best way to discover Seychelles

 A great way to discover Seychelles is by sailing and island-hopping.
 Don’t worry, you don’t need to break the bank or own a private yacht in order to discover Seychelles by boat.